-This report is a snapshot of the quality of the water that we provided last year.
+This brochure is a snapshot of the quality of the water that we provided last year.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.

-For access to the COMANCHE CO RWD #3 service line inventory, or if you would like to be actively involved in the decision-making processes that affect drinking water quality, please call COMANCHE CO RWD #3 at 580-355-1343.
+If you would like to be actively involved in the decision-making processes that affect drinking water quality, please call COMANCHE CO RWD #3 at 580-355-1343.